SexChrLab/XYalign/analyses/Webster_etal_2017/README.md

 ## Directory Structure
-This directory - "Webster_etal_2017" - should contain the main snakefile ("snakefile"), the configuration file for the snakefile ("Webster_etal_2017_xyalign.config.json"), a .gitignore, and three subdirectories ("fastqs", "processed_bams", "reference").
+This directory - "Webster_etal_2017" - should contain the main snakefile ("snakefile"), the configuration file for the snakefile ("Webster_etal_2017_xyalign.config.json"), a .gitignore, two conda environment files (ending in .yml), and three subdirectories ("fastqs", "processed_bams", "reference").

 Of the three subdirectories, "fastqs" and "reference" are provided as options for depositing the raw fastqs and reference genomes (see above) for easy organization